 Editor’s Note: The American Kennel Club has had a long history of inclusion across our sport for exhibitors and spectators from all walks of life.
-This month, it is with honor that we support the LGBTQ community by adding the rainbow to our logo in honor of Pride month and the humanity it stands for.
-Additionally, we are sharing stories and voices of LGBTQ community members.
+We are sharing the stories and voices of LGBTQ community members.
 Here, Sassafras Lowrey shares tips on how to be more inclusive as dog owners and handlers.
 You can read more about Sassafras’ full story.

-Thinking about how welcoming our dog shows are to LGBTQ people should matter to all of us whether we are trial secretaries, judges, stewarding, competitors, or spectators.
-Regardless of what sport you participate in, being culturally sensitive to the LGBTQ community is just one more way that we can bring more people into the world of dogs, and I would argue that thinking about LGBTQ people and being culturally competent is part of good sportsmanship.
+Making sure that our dog clubs, shows, and classes are welcoming to LGBTQ people should matter to all of us, regardless of if we are competitors, spectators, judges, or volunteers.
+Regardless of what sport you and your dog participate in, being culturally sensitive to the LGBTQ community is just one more way that we can bring more people into the world of dogs and show good sportsmanship.

-Lesbian – Women who are attracted to/in relationship with other women.
+Lesbian – Women who are attracted to/in relationships with other women.

-Gay – Sometimes used as an umbrella term for the whole LGBTQ community but generally used to refer to a man who is attracted to/in relationship with other men
+Gay – Sometimes used as an umbrella term for the whole LGBTQ community but generally used to refer to men who are attracted to/in a relationship with other men.

 Transgender – Someone whose gender identity differs from the sex they were assigned at birth.
 Transgender people may or may not physically transition with hormones and/or surgery.